-Your partner may spend a lot of time on the couch during the first few months.
-While she’s nursing your little one, it will be nearly impossible for her to get anything that’s out of reach.
+Your partner may spend a lot of time on the couch or glider in the early days, and it can be difficult for her to get anything that’s out of reach when she’s nursing your little one.
 Arrange pillows to help her get into a good nursing position and make sure there’s a burp cloth close by.
-Ask what else she would like—the remote, a book, her phone, etc.—to ensure she is as comfortable as possible while tending to the baby.
+Ask what else you can get for her—the remote, a book, her phone, etc.—to ensure she is as comfortable as possible while tending to your baby.

 4. Keep her fed and hydrated.

 Since so much of a breastfeeding mom’s time is spent nourishing her baby, it can be easy for her to overlook her own nutritional needs.
 A nursing mom requires additional caloric intake to make up for the calories her body burns while making milk.

 Proper nutrition and hydration can go a long way in establishing a good milk supply and maintaining milk production, especially when babies cluster feed during growth spurts.
 Supply her with some healthy snacks while she’s feeding the baby, and make sure she always has plenty of water on hand.